tinkerbell/proposals/proposals/0025/README.md

 ## Background

 OSIE is the Operating System Installation Environment.
-OSIE has been in use by Equinix Metal since before Tinkerbell was created.
-OSIE contains three major components, only one of which has been in use by the Tinkerbell OSS community:
+OSIE was created by Equinix Metal, and predates the Tinkerbell project.
+It's comprised of 3 components, which have had their functionality replaced by newer Tinkerbell
+projects:

-* A live Linux environment, built with Alpine Linux
+* A live Linux environment for executing workflows ⟶ hook
-* A Python script named osie-runner (deprecated by tink-worker)
+* The osie-runner program to execute jobs ⟶ tink-worker
-* A Docker container of installation scripts (deprecated by tinkerbell/workflows)
+* The collection of containerized provisioning scripts ⟶ workflows

+Tinkerbell only ever made use of the first component, the Linux environment.
-While the latter two components were never actively used by Tinkerbell, the Linux environment was the standard in-memory operating system for workflows execution until Hook was introduced.
-In September 2021, the Tinkerbell sandbox switched from OSIE to Hook for its live environment, meaning that OSIE is no longer in active use.
+In September 2021, the Tinkerbell sandbox switched it's default Linux environment from OSIE to Hook, completing the transition of the OSIE components.

-As OSIE came into existence previous to Tinkerbell, the repository is primarily comprised of code that is irrelevant to the Tinkerbell community.
 This tech debt is visible when you look at the code footprint of the two repositories
 side-by-side:

 ![code size chart](chart.png "code size chart")

+Even if the model looks very different, OSIE played an important role in inspiring Tinkerbell to become what it is today.

 ### Goals